Vault-Tec: Promotion and reception

 In 2008, as part of a marketing campaign for Fallout 3, a collector's edition version of the game was released, which included a Vault-Tec lunch box.
 In 2019, a limited edition Vault-Tec themed computer case was released by NZXT, with a limited quantity of 1,000 units.
 The following year, Bethesda partnered with gaming chair company Noblechairs to release a Vault-Tec edition chair.
 Following the release of the 2024 Fallout series, Arizona Beverage Company released Fallout and Vault-Tec themed ice tea energy drinks.
 Gunnar Optiks also released Vault 33-themed eyeglasses.

-Reception

 Vault-Tec has been placed in several top-ranking lists for evil corporations within video games, including by The Guardian, GamesRadar+, PC Gamer, and TheGamer.
 Sarah Milner of Polygon described Vault-Tec as having "little interest in saving the population – its corporate leadership was playing the long game, using the majority of the Vaults to conduct social experiments and scientific research, free from the restraints of regulations or ethics."